zuhthisahan/Semantic-Review-Search-Engine/README.md

 # 👗 AI-Powered Fashion Review Search

-An intelligent review search system that leverages sentence embeddings and topic modeling to explore and rank customer reviews from a clothing dataset.
+An intelligent review search system that leverages sentence embeddings and topic modelling to explore and rank customer reviews from a clothing dataset.
 This application enables users to search reviews by custom text queries or predefined topics like **quality**, **fit**, **size**, **comfort**, and **price** — all categorized by clothing classes.

 ---